wences-sanchez/Knowledge-Base/pages/Introduction to Software Testing.md

 	- ### Lesson 1: Fundamental Testing Processes
 		- #### What is a test plan?
 			- ![image.png](../assets/image_1659437816019_0.png)
 			- This plan is created by testers.
-To check if we build the thing right.
+To check if we build the thing righ -
-			-
--
 -
 -